TheAngryByrd/ReactiveOperators/README.md

 var AllowAccess = new ReactiveCommand(nameRequired.And(ageConstraints));
 ```

-It can also be particularly useful when using it in conjunction with the IsExecuting property of a ReactiveCommand.
+It can also be useful when using it in conjunction with the IsExecuting property of a ReactiveCommand.

 ```cs
 private IObservable<bool> AreAnyCommandsExecuting()